 Why didn't my nomination show up right away?

 All nominations are subject to review for eligibility.
 Nominations also may be adjusted for proper categories, typos, and other editorial reasons.
 We will strive to review all nominations as quickly as possible, within 48 hours.

 There are two types of Awards: Community Choice, and Top 100 Influencer Champions.

 The Community Choice Awards are based solely on the popular vote.
 The top 5 vote getters in each of 6 categories will be named as Community Choice Award winners.
-This is a new category for 2012, initiated due to popular demand.
 The Community Choice Award winners will be recognized online and are permitted to display an official Community Choice winner’s insignia.

 The Top 100 Influencer Champions is a judged Award taking into account the contributions of the nominee based on the Judges’ knowledge and experience, together with the community voting.
 The results will be based 60% on the Judges’ combined vote and 40% on the community vote.